NVIDIA-AI-Blueprints/biomedical-aiq-research-agent/docs/get-started/get-started-docker-compose.md

 cd7b76cca4be   bionemo-molmim-nim               Up 51 seconds (healthy)
 ...
 ```
-Prior to moving on to deploying the research agent, we need to export these two variables to point to the local deployment of the BioNemo NIMs:
+Prior to moving on to deploying the research agent, we need to export these two variables to point to the local deployment of the BioNeMo NIMs:
 ```bash
 export MOLMIM_ENDPOINT_URL=http://bionemo-molmim-nim:8000/generate
 export DIFFDOCK_ENDPOINT_URL=http://bionemo-diffdock-nim:8000/molecular-docking/diffdock/generate